shraddhaag/Git-Explore/readme.md

 # Git Explore!

-A repository to play around with git and Gitub, learning along the way!
+A repository to play around with git and Github, learning along the way!

 ### Prerequisites